danfinlay/voxel-recorder/README.md

 		actor.leftArm.position = positionData.leftArm.position
 	}

-	//call recordPositions() with each interesting moment.
+	//call recordPositions() with each moment that should be recorded. function renderTick(){
-	function renderTick(){
-		recorder.recordPositions()
+		recording ? recorder.recordPositions()
 	}

+	//When done recording, play it back.
+	recorder.jumpToTime(0)
+	recorder.startPlayback()

 ##API##
 ###register(actor, recordingCallback, playbackCallback)